haghish/shapley/README.md

 ## About the author

 The methodology implemented in this software as well as the software itself was developed by [E.F.
-Haghish](https://github.com/haghish/), who is a researcher at Department of Psychology, University of Oslo, researching applications of machine learning for mental health research.
+Haghish](https://github.com/haghish/), who is a researcher at Department of Psychology, University of Oslo, researching applications of machine learning for mental health.

 > __Twitter: [@haghish](https://twitter.com/Haghish)__